charlesneimog/py4pd/docs/python-users.md

 ### <h3 style="text-align:center"> **Types of Objects** </h3>
 --------------------

-In the example above we create ordinary objects.
-With `py4pd` we can create 5 types of objects:
+In the example above, we create ordinary objects.
+With `py4pd`, we can create five types of objects:

 === "Ordinary Objects"